tldr-pages/tldr/pages/common/difft.md

 > See also: `delta`, `diff`.
 > More information: <https://difftastic.wilfred.me.uk/introduction.html>.

-- Check files or directories for changes:
+- Compare two files or directories:

 `difft {{path/to/original_file_or_directory}} {{path/to/new_file_or_directory}}`